Popular search terms:

 What does this mean to me?

-• The letter gives you six months from the date you filed your individual tax return to provide additional information to verify your identity or file suit in either your U.S. District Court or the U.S. Court of Federal Claims to recover your refund plus interest.
+The letter also provides you with your right to file suit in either your U.S. District Court or the U.S. Court of Federal Claims to recover your refund plus interest.

 • A State issued identification card